lucask07/open_covg_daq_pcb/docs/board_modifications.md

 ### Fast DACs

 - The Fast DACs (AD5453) have the incorrect pinout for the footprint used.
 A workaround is to flip the chip "upside down" over the long axis; do not also rotate 180 degrees.
 The pinout matches the MSOP but the footprint is sized for the TSOT.
-- Fast DAC final stage output filter cap is DNI.
+- Fast DAC final stage output filter cap is DNI (C122, C131, C140, etc.).
 Populate at 3300 pF.
 Series R is 33 Ohms.

 ### HDMI connections